pushmix/wordpress-web-notifications/README.md

 ### Audience and Delivery Settings
 This section allows you to segment your target audience and set notification delivery priority and lifespan.

-By default `All Audience` option is selected, using this selection will dispatch web notification to all users opted in for notification using opt in prompt (users who have licked `Notifications - Allow`).
+By default `All Audience` option is selected, using this selection will send the message to all users opted in for web push notifications using opt-in prompt (users who have clicked `Notifications - Allow`).

-During subscription creation if you have created additional topics, they will be displayed in the drop down.
+During subscription creation, if you have created additional topics, they will be displayed in the drop down.
 To target specific audience group (i.e. Special Offers) select topic from drop down.

-Priority option by deault set to `High`, other option available is `Normal`.
+Priority option by default set to `High`, another available option is `Normal`.
 `High` priority messages attempted to be delivered immediately. `Normal` priority messages won't open network connections on a sleeping device, and their delivery may be delayed to conserve battery.

-Notification lifespan allows to specify for how long web notification delivery will be attempted.
-Default option is `1 Hour`.
+Notification lifespan allows specifying for how long web notification delivery will be attempted.
+The default option is `1 Hour`.

 ### Content Section
-Content section included three fields, `Notification Title`, `Notification Body` and `Notificatuin URL`, all these fields are described themselves and must be filled with content before you can push web notification.
+The content section included three fields, `Notification Title`, `Notification Body` and `Notification URL`, all these fields are described themselves and must be filled with content before you can send web push notification.

 ![alt text](https://raw.githubusercontent.com/pushmix/wordpress-web-notifications/master/assets/screenshot-2.png "Notification Audience an Content")

 ## Optional Parameters
 You can define up to two action buttons to be displayed with a notification as well as large image URL.
-All fields bellow are optional, however if you choose to specify Action Title than Action URL is required.
+All fields below are optional, however, if you choose to specify Action Title than Action URL is required.

 ![alt text](https://raw.githubusercontent.com/pushmix/wordpress-web-notifications/master/assets/screenshot-3.png "Optional Parameters")